-The results of these commands are ranked gene lists.
 Suppose we are particularly interested in the interaction term.
 We saw above that this was the seventh contrast identified by puma.
-The following commands will identify the gene deemed to be most likely to be differentially expressed due to the interaction term by our two methods
+The following commands will identify the gene deemed to be most likely to be differentially expressed due to the interaction term by our two methods plotErrorBars(eset_estrogen_rma, topLimmaIntGene)

-''' topLimmaIntGene <- topGenes(limmaRes, contrast=7) toppumaDEIntGene <- topGenes(pumaDERes, contrast=7) '''
+- > topLimmaIntGene <- topGenes(limmaRes, contrast=7) - > toppumaDEIntGene <- topGenes(pumaDERes, contrast=7)